NEUROIMAGING / MAGNETIC RESONANCE

 • a unique device in this category is the Edi Catheter, which is considered MRI Unsafe

-• colonoscopy clips (endoclips) < 8 weeks
+• colonoscopy clips (endoclips) placed< 8 weeks ago

-• clips are made of titanium, tantalum, or non-ferromagnetic stainless steel and are labeled as MR Conditional
+• clips are made of titanium, tantalum, or non-ferromagnetic stainless steel and are labeled as MR-conditional

 • cardiac loop recorders